loganrath/cist608/module-04.md

 title: Literature Reviews
 dates: September 13 - 19

-module_description: Writing a literature review is an essential component of any research proposal.
+module_description: <div class="alert alert-info">This module is still under construction.</div>Writing a literature review is an essential component of any research proposal.
 This module will prepare you to complete one major section of your proposal.

 readings:
   - title: Video from Logan (Module 4)